Graduate Academic Policies

 Transcripts

-Monroe College has authorized the National Student Clearinghouse to provide official transcript ordering via the web.
+Monroe University has authorized the National Student Clearinghouse to provide official transcript ordering via the web.
 A transcript fee applies.
-Requests for official transcripts and information to access unofficial transcripts can be found on the college website: Transcript Requests
+Requests for official transcripts and information to access unofficial transcripts can be found on the University website: Transcript Requests

 Code of Academic and Scholarly Integrity